unikorn-cloud/identity/README.md

 ### Installing the Management Plugin

-Download the following artefacts an install them in your path:
+Download the following [artefacts](https://github.com/unikorn-cloud/kubectl-unikorn/releases) and install them in your path:

 * `kubectl-unikorn`
 * `kubectl_complete-unikorn`